 One of the consistent affirmations of Scripture is that God sees what human systems miss.
 The exploitation that happens behind closed doors, in private networks, in the dark — none of it is hidden from Him.
 Psalm 94:1–3 is the prayer of those who watch injustice and wonder when accountability will come: "O Lord, the God who avenges, shine forth.
 How long will the wicked be jubilant?"
 The answer Scripture gives is not a timeline.
 It is a character: God is just, and justice, however delayed, is not abandoned.

-The Deeper Question: Can a Society Without God Constrain Its Own Worst Impulses?
+Can a Society Without God Constrain Its Own Worst Impulses?

 Law constrains behaviour from the outside.
-Religion, at its best, shapes character from the inside.
+Faith, at its best, shapes character from the inside.
 A person who does not exploit others only because they fear legal consequences will always find ways around the law when the rewards are high enough and the risk of detection low enough.
 A person who does not exploit others because they genuinely believe every human being is made in the image of a God to whom they are accountable — that person carries their constraint internally, and it travels with them into every private room and every closed network.

 This is not an argument for theocracy or for the institutional church as a political force — the track record there is far too mixed to sustain such a claim.
 It is an argument for the irreplaceable role of genuine, internally-held faith in producing the kind of moral character that resists the corrupting force of power.
 Not religion as performance or social convention — but faith as a living conviction about the nature of reality, the dignity of human beings, and the reality of accountability before God.